 Even with government efforts and funding, opioid overdose rates are still climbing.
 Clearly, it will take a more multipronged approach to rid ourselves of this unfortunate crisis.

 We all need to know more about how to identify who’s at risk for drug addiction so that we can intervene to prevent drug use.
-We all need to realize that our very lives are at stake should we choose to partake of an illicit substance.
-Hopefully education will stop drug use before it starts; however, those who are using drugs also need to be aware that any drug, at any time, can contain a lethal dose of Fentanyl.
-If they are unable to stop using drugs on their own (the biology of addiction makes doing so extremely difficult), they also need to receive treatment for their addiction is crucial to avoid accidental overdose.
+Hopefully, education will stop drug use before it starts.
+Moreover, those who are using drugs also need to be aware that any drug, at any time, can contain a lethal dose of Fentanyl.
+If they are unable to stop using drugs on their own (the biology of addiction makes doing so extremely difficult), treatment for their addiction is crucial to avoid accidental overdose.

-Changes to the Brain Drive Addiction Makes Treatment a Necessity
+Changes to the Brain Make Addiction Treatment a Necessity

 Research has shown that long-term drug use changes the neurochemistry of the brain.
-Because opiates flood the brain with good feelings from artificial endorphins, the brain stops (or slows down) its production of the hormones.
+Opiates flood the brain with good feelings from artificial endorphins.
+In the process, the brain stops (or slows down) the production of hormones that provide natural, pleasurable feelings.

-What this means is that people who’ve taken opiates before are driven to use again – and again and again.
-In fact, they can feel very ill, anxious, stressed and depressed whenever they are not high on opiates.
-This is the hallmark of addiction – the person is now trying to stop the bad instead of chasing the good, and using drugs is no longer a choice, but reflective of a disease.
+The result drives opioid users to use again, and again, and again.
+In fact, they can feel very ill, anxious, stressed and depressed when opioids are not in their system.
+This is the hallmark of addiction – withdrawals.
+The users focus on stopping the bad side effects instead of chasing the good in their lives.
+Using drugs is no longer a choice, but reflective of a disease.

 As you can see, it’s not about the individual’s discipline or lack thereof.
 The biology of addiction makes treatment a necessity.

-Ongoing, specialty treatment has been shown to be effective in treating this disease.
+Long-term specialized treatment is effective in combating this disease.
 According to Drugabuse.gov, the best programs provide a combination of therapies and other services to meet an individual patient’s needs.

-It’s a similar approach to the one taken to treat chronic diseases such as diabetes and heart disease – and addiction is indeed a chronic disease.
-Thus, ongoing care is the key to maintaining recovery.
+Similar to treating other chronic diseases such as diabetes and heart disease, ongoing care is the key to maintaining recovery.

 Addressing the Treatment Gap